 So part of my ongoing (and super nerdy) research into the true history of this pedal is this little photo list of some of my favorite (and lesser known) variants, in a somewhat chronological order of Super Fuzzdom throughout the years.
 I hope you enjoy! 🙏

 Univox Super Fuzz (the Univox version either came right after or right before the LRE.
-Also note that these are the only two with that oval-shaped logo plate, and the only two made in a gray enclosure)
+Also note that these are the only two with that oval-shaped logo plate, and the only two made in a gray enclosure.
+As of now it looks like the Univox was built for a single year, from 1968-1969)

-Mica-Tone Super Fuzz (the Musical Instrument Corp of America, aka MICA, imported and sold three different fuzzes in the mid-late 60s.
-The MICA Wailer [same as the LRE Fuzz Sound] the MICA-Tone Fuzz [which was a rebranded Manny's Fuzz] and this)
+Mica-Tone Super Fuzz (the Musical Instrument Corp of America, aka MICA, imported and sold three different fuzzes in the mid 60s through the early 70s.
+The MICA Wailer [same as the LRE Fuzz Sound] the MICA-Tone Fuzz [which was a rebranded Manny's Fuzz] and this.
+The earliest units date to March 1970)

-So hopefully this was somewhat informative for you all, and definitely let me know what your favorite version of the FY-6 Super Fuzz is or what crazy obscure branding I may have missed.
+I have been working on tons of Super Fuzz related history and content that I hope to get out over the next couple of years, so hopefully this was a nice teaser and somewhat informative for you all.
+And definitely let me know what your favorite version of the Super Fuzz is or what crazy obscure branding I may have missed.

 Thanks for reading,